vohai2003/hdp_data_tutorials/tutorials/hdf/kafka-trucking-iot-on-hdf/tutorial-2.md

 Open a terminal on your local machine and access the sandbox through the shell-in-a-box method.
 Please visit [Learning the Ropes of the Hortonworks Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/#environment-setup) to review this method.

+Before we can perform Kafka operations on the data, we must first have data in Kafka, so let's run the NiFi DataFlow Application.
+Refer to the steps in this module: **[Run NiFi in the Trucking IoT Demo](https://hortonworks.com/tutorial/nifi-in-trucking-iot-on-hdf/section/2/)**, then you will be ready to explore Kafka.

 Turn Kafka component on if it's not already on through Ambari.

 ## Persist Data Into Kafka Topics